exakat/exakat/docs/Rules.rst

 +--------------+------------------------------------------------------------------------------------------------------------+

 .. _php7-dirname:

 PHP7 Dirname
 ############

 With PHP 7, dirname has a second argument that represents the number of parent folder to follow.
-This prevent us from using nested `dirname() <http://www.php.net/dirname>`_ calls to reach an grand-parent direct.
+This prevent us from using nested `'dirname() <http://www.php.net/dirname>`_ calls to reach an grand-parent direct.

 .. code-block:: php